Searching RDA Toolkit

 Along the left side of the search box is a drop-down menu that allows users to narrow the documents to be searched.
 The default setting for the menu is "All."
 The options are as follows:

-- All - this setting searches all RDA Toolkit content, including RDA entity and element pages, guidance chapters, glossary, vocabulary encoding schemes, relationship matrix, resources, policy statements, and user-contributed documents.
+- All - this setting searches all RDA Toolkit content, including RDA entity and element pages, guidance chapters, glossary, vocabulary encoding schemes, resources, policy statements, and user-contributed documents.
 It does not search AACR2.

 - RDA Only - this setting searches only RDA content, which comprises RDA entity and element pages, guidance chapters, glossary, vocabulary encoding schemes, and revision history.